ga-wdi-boston/js-this-prototype-study/study.md

 for me is that if you are defining an Object method, `this` refers to the object you are in, or the instance of the object if you are in a prototype, so you can use `this.value` to access another attribute or method of the Object you are in.
+It is important because when we define the function, we may not know the name of the Object that will ultimately be calling it.

+Another reason we use `this` is that it refers unambiguously to the present context.
+It will not reference a global variable outside of this context that happens to have the same name.

-I mostly just knew this from reading online, but the first link above helped.
+I mostly just knew this from reading online, but the first and second links above helped, especially with the second reason I wrote.
 ```

 ## This is what